Asana

 • Release tension

 As with any other physical motion, there are certain recommendations designed to enhance results.
-For example:
+The Yoga Practice Center provides a more comprehensive list of guidelines to consider, but here's a quick overview:

 • Stay hydrated throughout the day.
 Have at least eight ounces of water prior to practice.